 - For hybrid workers: tips to stay organized between two work spaces

 Email Management and controlling clutter on your computer

 - Techniques for organizing electronic files, folders and email

-- Matching paper and electronic files for easy retrieval
+- Matching paper and electronic files/ inbox filing for easy retrieval

-- How to stay on top of appointments, keep track of contacts, and other critical information.
-The instructor will emphasize selecting the right format (electronic or paper), deciding on the right size, and setting up a system that is flexible, easy-to-use, and convenient
+- How to stay on top of appointments, keep track of contacts, and other critical information

 - Guidelines for establishing e-mail best practices